Follow Us!

 Author(s): Gerald Allen; Mark Erdmann

-Tags: West Papua, Triton Bay, Cendrawasih Bay, walking shark, epaulette shark
+Tags: West Papua, Triton Bay, walking shark, Cendrawasih Bay, epaulette shark

 Description: Two new species of hemiscylliid sharks are described from the Bird’s Head region of western New Guinea (Papua Barat Province, Indonesia).
 They differ from congeners on the